Port Said Port

 It is the second port in Egypt, after Alexandria.
 The history of establishing Port Said dates back to digging the Suez Canal.
-It is named after Khedive Said who gave the approval to dig.
+It is named after Khedive Said who approved to dig.

-Port Said is situated at the mouth of the Suez Canal to the north, it is bordered with the Mediterranian, east Sinai, west Manzalah lake and south Ismailia Governorate.
+Port Said is situated at the mouth of the Suez Canal to the north, it is bordered by the Mediterranian, east Sinai, west Manzalah lake, and south Ismailia Governorate.

 It is an essential part, as vessels coming from Europe transit it on their way to the East and also those ships which come from the Eastbound for Europe.
-Port Said has a ship-repairing facility.
-The Suez Canal Authority building with that green dome is located near the Suez Canal bank.
+Port Said has could be visited during Cairo Day Tours and if you book the Suez Canal day tour you may get the chance to explore the ship-repairing facilities in Port Said.
+The Canal Authority building with that green dome is located near the Suez Canal bank.
 Now that Port Said is a free zone, it is crowded with merchandise, in addition to big and small industries helping the market.

 Marketing this area and its projects are presented for consideration among investors and international firms.
 The Free Zone: has been established to become a linkage point among the three ancient continents.
-It is situated in Asia, in close contact with Africa, near Europe and connecting the Arab world's East to its West, also it is close to the production centers in Europe, Asia and consumption markets in the Middle East and Gulf area.
+It is situated in Asia, in close contact with Africa, near Europe, and connecting the Arab world's East to its West, also it is close to the production centers in Europe, Asia, and consumer markets in the Middle East and Gulf area.
 The authorities have started to take their part in propagating for this area then attracting the best international investments to it.

-Port Said is the place where people burn cotton dolls at Easter, blow up large balloons to spread their marriage and open shops in small streets that exploit half the streets where cars cannot park.
+In Port Said people burn cotton dolls during Egypt's Easter holidays, blow up large balloons to spread their marriage, and open shops in small streets that exploit half the streets where cars cannot park.

-It is one of the most charming cities in Egypt, it is a beautiful port, the international trade center and the place where different cultures have lived and learned from each other.
+It is one of the most charming cities in Egypt, it is a beautiful port, the international trade center, and a place where different cultures have lived and learned from each other.
 Today, the most beautiful thing to keep together is lasting love as few elderly people and Zou remain vast life experiences.

 Despite the changes taking place in the coastal city, our love for it never disappears.
 We do not want to forget what was before and every inch of Port Said has a story behind it.
 The more you drive your car around Port Said, the more you realize how small it is.
 If it's not about the excessive amount of cars that seemingly outnumber its population of 603,787 people, it takes minutes to get anywhere and anytime.